StateVoicesNational/Spoke/README.md

     - In `.env` set `DB_TYPE=pg`.
 (Otherwise, you will use sqlite.)
     - Set `DB_PORT=5432`, which is the default port for Postgres.
     - Create the spokedev database:  `psql -c "create database spokedev;"`
+6. Some other settings to tweak in dev:
+   * For development, you can set `DEFAULT_SERVICE=fakeservice` to skip using an SMS provider (Twilio or Nexmo) and insert the message directly into the database.
+   * For production, you'll want to use Auth0 for login and set PASSPORT_STRATEGY=auth0 -- see [Auth0 for authentication](https://github.com/MoveOnOrg/Spoke/blob/main/docs/HOWTO-configure-auth0.md) for setup instructions

- Run `yarn dev` to restart the app.
+7. Run `yarn dev` to start the app.
 Wait until you see both "Node app is running ..." and "webpack: Compiled successfully." before attempting to connect. (make sure environment variable `JOBS_SAME_PROCESS=1`)
-6. Go to `http://localhost:3000` to load the app.
+8. Go to `http://localhost:3000` to load the app and create the database (Note: the terminal will say it's running on port 8090 -- don't believe it :-) -- it's running a proxy on port 3000 which also includes static asset serving, etc.
-7. As long as you leave `SUPPRESS_SELF_INVITE=` blank and unset in your `.env` you should be able to invite yourself from the homepage.
+9. As long as you leave `SUPPRESS_SELF_INVITE=` blank and unset in your `.env` you should be able to invite yourself from the homepage.
     - If you DO set that variable, then spoke will be invite-only and you'll need to generate an invite.
 Run:
       ```
       echo "INSERT INTO invite (hash,is_valid) VALUES ('abc', 1);" |sqlite3 mydb.sqlite